Teaching Philosophy

 Art Programming within the Metro Detroit Area

-Public Portable Mural through Anton Art Center providing Art Programming for Mt Clemens Public Schools Middle School Enrichment Camp, Mt.
+Portable Public Mural through Anton Art Center providing Art Programming for Mt Clemens Public Schools Middle School Enrichment Camp, Mt.
 Clemens, MI.

 Art Mentor

-Instructor with the Mint Artist Guild, Detroit, MI.
+Artist mentor for the Mint Artist Guild, Detroit, MI.

 Visiting Artist